makersacademy/rps-challenge/README.md

 computer opponent.

 TO DO
-* Extract weapon related funcionality from Game to Weapon class.
+* Extract weapon related funcionality from Game to Weapon class (and also potentially ComputerOpponent Class)
-* Better stubbing of weapons for improved feature tests.
-* More thorough / better organised tests.

 Instructions